Base11Studios/base11site/_drafts/2018-04-19-paranoid-and-protected.md

 #### The Short

 Check if your bank offers free credit report monitoring.
-If not, try CreditWise by Capital One.
+If not, try <a target="_blank" href="https://creditwise.capitalone.com/home">CreditWise by Capital One</a>.
 Set it up to alert you when there are changes to your score.

 <details><summary>The Details</summary>
 <div class="details-highlight">